 7 Transport layer

-Note: The transport layer structure and mechanism specified in this section are also used between ng-eNB-CU-CP and ng-eNB-CU-UP or between eNB-CP and eNB-UP, unless stated otherwise.
+NOTE: The transport layer structure and mechanism specified in this section are also used between ng-eNB-CU-CP and ng-eNB-CU-UP or between eNB-CP and eNB-UP, unless stated otherwise.
 With this understanding, in this section each instance of gNB-CU-CP could be treated as eNB-CP or ng-eNB-CU-CP, and each gNB-CU-UP could be treated as eNB-UP or ng-eNB-CU-UP, for eNB or ng-eNB CP/UP separation respectively.

 SCTP (IETF RFC 4960 [6]) shall be supported as the transport layer of E1 signalling bearer.
 The Payload Protocol Identifier assigned by IANA to be used by SCTP for the application layer protocol E1AP is 64 and 67 for DTLS over SCTP (IETF RFC 6083 [11]).
 The byte order of the ppid shall be big-endian.